Please read this information carefully especially if you are coming in for an appointment.

-A few key things we’re doing to help minimise the potential risk in our hospitals and help you feel safe include:
+To help minimise the potential risk in our hospitals and help you feel safe, our safety measures include:

 We’re confident that these pathways will help create a secure, protective environment so everyone feels more confident about coming into and working in our hospitals.